xdy/xdy-pf2e-workbench/README.md

       these macros, report them
       here: https://gitlab.com/symonsch/my-foundryvtt-macros/-/issues
     * The compendium "PF2e Workbench Items (xdy-pf2e-workbench-items)" contains a few useful effects and items:
-        * Aura effects for Bless, Inspire Courage, Inspire Defense, Protective Ward that automatically apply the effect to tokens within the aura.
-(Technically these should not be auras, but, close enough...
+        * Aura effects for Aura of Despair, Bless, Inspire Courage, Inspire Defense, Protective Ward that automatically apply the effect to tokens within the aura.
+(Technically these not all these should be auras, but, close enough...
 Inspire Courage and Inspire Defense's effect can pass through walls that allow sound to pass)
-        * Placeholder Aura effect for Bless.
-If/when the system supports auras that affect enemies this effect might automagically start automating.
-        * Effect for Dirge of Doom that you can give to targets to not let the automated frightened removal reduce frightened below 1.
+        * Effect for Dirge of Doom that you can give to targets to give them frightened and not let the automated frightened removal reduce frightened below 1.
-        * Workbench ABP.
-My attempt at implementing the optional Automated Bonus Progression rules using Rule Elements hosted on a 'Bonus Feat'.
-          Not quite complete, but, useful enough.
-(My players decided against ABP so I won't use it in the near term, but I figured it might be useful for someone else, so I'm putting it in the Workbench.)
-          To use it, *do not* turn on ABP in Foundry, instead put this 'feat' in the Campaign Feats section on all characters you want to use these rules.)
-          Only lightly tested, but you probably need to remove and readd this feat after you level up.
-          Adjust the economy as much as you feel is needed.
-You don't need to remove runes from weapons and armor if you don't want to, these REs are implemented as Item Bonuses, so whichever of the rune and the character has the highest bonus is applied, *except* for Devastating Attacks which *does* stack with Striking Runes.
+        * Effect: Minium Frightened that you can give to targets to not let the automated frightened removal reduce frightened below 1.
+        * Effect that you can use to change Focus Point Maximum of a character
+        * A set of effects that can be used to grant most conditions for a certain amount of time.
+They are named like "
+          Effect: Condition for 1 hour (modifiable)"
     * The compendium "PF2e Workbench Macros (xdy-pf2e-workbench-macros)" contains a few macros you might find useful.
         * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action (a setting to turn this off exists). (